tylertitsworth/5th-age-srd/Classes/Barbarian.md

 ## Champion Talents

-At 5th level, you gain an additional barbarian class talent.
+At champion tier, you gain an additional barbarian class talent.
 Choose one of these champion-tier talents or take another adventurer-tier talent.

 ### Awaken the Fury